Abhishek31299/Simon-Say-Game/README.md

 # Simon-Say-Game
-This is a Simon says game.
+This is a Simon says game